Austin-Williams/cid-accumulator/README.md

 > 🚧 In Progess

-See `index.ts` for example code for the bonevolent service providers who upload the data to IPFS, as well as an example of how a normal client would downlaod it.
+See `data-indexer.ts` for example code for the bonevolent service providers who listen for the event data and upload it to IPFS.

-`npx --no-install tsx ./source/index.ts`
+Usage: `npx --no-install tsx ./source/data-indexer.ts <TARGET_CONTRACT_ADDRESS>`